greasebig/represent-t2i/401407pixart-sigma&customnet&cosxl/pixart-sigma&customnet&cosxl.md

 PIXART-δ: Fast and Controllable Image Generation with Latent Consistency Models
 PixArt-Σ: Weak-to-Strong Training of Diffusion Transformer for 4K Text-to-Image Generation

+Thanks to PixArt-α, DiT and OpenDMD for their wonderful work and codebase!

 ## 推理